sofia-hq/sofia/README.md

 Use NOMOS for:
 - **Multi-step agent workflows**.
 Create complex, stateful interactions with step-by-step flow definitions, each with specialized tools and intelligent routing between conversation states.
 - **Rapid prototyping to production**.
-Start with our Visual Flow Builder for no-code prototyping, then seamlessly transition to YAML configuration or full Python implementation as your needs evolve.
+Start with our Playground for no-code prototyping, then seamlessly transition to YAML configuration or full Python implementation as your needs evolve.
 - **Tool ecosystem integration**.
 Leverage your existing Python functions, or integrate with CrewAI, LangChain tools, and any Python package through our unified tool system with automatic documentation generation.
 - **Production-ready deployment**.
 Built-in session management, error handling, monitoring, and Docker deployment options make it easy to scale from prototype to production.